‘Recall’ Was Enough for Firewalls. AI Needs a Stricter Scorecard

 All three are ambiguous.
 Paris, Jordan, and Madrid can all look like places.

 A recall-only system may catch all three.
-So recall looks perfect.
+Recall looks perfect.
+But watch what happens if the labels are wrong:

 The sensitive data is hidden, but the meaning is gone.